gozynta/pre-commit-hooks/README.md

 1. Clone this repo.
 Rename the `origin` remote to `boilerplate`, and make your new Gitlab project your origin.
 2. Rename pysrc/fizzbuzz.py to suit your project and start coding/testing
-3. Consider removing Pipfile.lock from the .gitignore
+3. Consider adding Pipfile.lock to the .gitignore (IE: if you're building a shared library)
 4. Create symlink to one of the Dockerfiles (Ex: `ln -s Dockerfile.alpine Dockerfile`)
 5. Update this file
 6. Push to a new Gitlab project